Mariasole Pollio: Career

 At the age of seven Pollio was enrolled in her city's film school to study acting.
 During his high school years he decides to open a YouTube channel.
 Later she enrolled in the linguistic baccalaureate, earning a diploma.
 In 2011, she starred in the series Violetta la traviata.
 In 2013 she starred in the short film Il mozzicone equilibrista directed by Luigi Scaglione.
 In 2016 she starred in the short film Giulia directed by Salvatore De Chiara.

-Since 2017, together with Alan Palmieri and Elisabetta Gregoraci, he has hosted the music program Battiti Live, broadcast on Radionorba and Italia 1.
+Since 2018 to 2023, together with Alan Palmieri and Elisabetta Gregoraci, she has hosted the music program Battiti Live, broadcast on Radionorba and Italia 1.

 In 2018 she auditioned to join the cast of the series Don Matteo in the role of Sofia Gagliardi.
 In the same year she was chosen by Leonardo Pieraccioni to act in his film Se son rose with the role of Yolanda, and she received the Charlot Revelation Fiction Award 2018.
 In the same year she participated in the Giffoni Film Festival.
-In the same year he took part in the music video Mi chiedevo se by Francesco Sole.
+In the same year she took part in the music video for "Mi chiedevo se" by Francesco Sole.
 On 23 February 2019, she was a testimonial of the Kinder Ice Cream brand.

 In 2020 she hosted the streaming event program MAS for From Milan With Love – Next Gen, along with DJ Khaled and Max Brigante.
-In the same year he participated in the television program Vieni con me, broadcast on Rai 1 with the conduction of Caterina Balivo.
-In the same year he took part in the music video Sembro matto by Max Pezzali.
+In the same year she participated in the television program Vieni con me, broadcast on Rai 1 with the conduction of Caterina Balivo.
+In the same year she took part in the music video Sembro matto by Max Pezzali.

 In 2021 she played the role of Martina in the short film La regina di cuori directed by Thomas Turolo, and published her first book published by Mondadori, Oltre.
 In 2021 she directed the Battiti Summer Trend program, a spin-off of Battiti Live broadcast on the Mediaset Infinity platform.

-In 2022, together with Elenoire Casalegno and Nicolò De Devitiis, he hosted the music program Battiti Live presenta: MSC Crociere – Il viaggio della musica, a spin-off of Battiti Live broadcast on Radionorba and Italia 1.
+In 2022, together with Elenoire Casalegno and Nicolò De Devitiis, she hosted the music program Battiti Live presenta: MSC Crociere – Il viaggio della musica, a spin-off of Battiti Live broadcast on Radionorba and Italia 1.
 In the same year, together with Rebecca Staffelli, she led the Coca Cola Summer Festival, broadcast by Radio 105.
 In 2022, she played the role of Mia in the short film La bambola di pezza directed by Nicola Conversa.

 In 2022 she began her experience as a radio host for Radio 105, hosting the 105 Summer Compilation program.
 Since 11 September 2022 she has hosted 105 Loves Music, a radio program broadcast every Sunday on Radio 105.
-In 2023 she played the role of Greta in the television documentary Pooh - Un attimo ancora directed by Nicola Conversa.
+In 2023 she played the role of Greta in the television documentary Pooh – Un attimo ancora directed by Nicola Conversa.

+In February 2025, Pollio co-hosted PrimaFestival, the introductory segment to each of the nights of the Sanremo Music Festival 2025.

 Personal life

-Mariasole Pollio since 2022 has been romantically linked to Marco Salvaderi, drummer and member of the musical group Room9.
+Since 2022, Pollio has been romantically linked to Marco Salvaderi, drummer of the musical group Room9.